Kenan-Hussein/logging-flow-1/README.md

 ```

-So, `size` Means i just want the aggregations , `states` is the name of aggregation, it works in similar way to `AS` in SQL. `terms` Explained Above, Well not yet but working on it ;), but in a nutshell it operates like `match` Now that I explained above.
+So, `size` Means i just want the aggregations , `states` is the name of aggregation, it works in similar way to `AS` in SQL. `terms` Explained Above, but in a nutshell it operates like `match` Now that I explained above.

 `aggs` inside after the `terms` is used to calculate the average balance, how? here's how it goes, first `avg_bal` is just the name of the field, works like `AS` in SQL,  `avg` is a tag used to tell the search engine of the aggregation type, next we just added the name of the field.